Tapestry

 • All Seeing White: Foundations for White Women cohort members are invited.
 If you have not participated in a Seeing White cohort, and identify as a white woman, we’d love to talk more about having you join us.
 Please email us to schedule time to connect.

 Montgomery is home to some of the most profound memorial sites in our country, continuing our learning about our history, connecting our history to our present, and facilitating deep reflection.
-We’ll build deeper community with one another in ways not possible virtually, including with our equity advisors Dr. Zoe Spencer Harris and Taylor Paul.
-We also hope this experience contributes to our personal and collective healing.
+We’ll build deeper community with one another in ways not possible virtually, including with our equity advisor Dr. Zoe Spencer Harris.
+We also aim for this experience to contribute to our personal and collective healing.

 • Be part of determining what’s next.
 Email Tara if you’re interested.

-• So much learning to be done through reading and joining amazing programming across many incredible organizations
+• So much learning to be done through reading and joining amazing programming across many incredible organizations.
+You can also look at our Considerations For Action for more resources.

 • Some reading options specifically for White women: